ibm-cloud-docs/bare-metal/what-port-speed-do-you-recommend-communication-between-bare-metal-servers.md

 # Communicating between {{site.data.keyword.baremetal_short}}

-In the instance that multiple {{site.data.keyword.baremetal_long}} must communicate with each other over the Private Network, {{site.data.keyword.cloud_notm}} recommends the 100Mbps port upgrade for each device.
+In the instance that multiple {{site.data.keyword.baremetal_long}} must communicate with each other over the Private Network, {{site.data.keyword.cloud_notm}} recommends the 100 Mbps port upgrade for each device.
 If the {{site.data.keyword.baremetal_short}} are high volume devices, it's recommended you upgrade to 1000Mbps for connections between the devices.